ShakthiW/learn-r3f/README.md

 This project is a demonstration of using [React Three Fiber](https://github.com/pmndrs/react-three-fiber), a React renderer for Three.js, to create 3D animations in web applications.
 It explores various 3D objects, materials, and animations using the React Three Fiber library along with additional libraries like [@react-three/drei](https://github.com/react-spring/drei) and [leva](https://github.com/pmndrs/leva).

+## What is react three fiber
+React Three Fiber is a library that bridges the gap between React, a popular JavaScript library for building user interfaces, and Three. js.
+It allows you to create 3D scenes using familiar React concepts, such as components and state management.
+React Three Fiber abstracts many of the complexities of ThreeJS.

 ## Project Overview

 - **Components:**